 THE MORE A MANAGER OR AGENT RECEIVES COMMISSIONS FROM YOU, THE MORE HE WILL PUSH YOU!
 It just makes business sense.
 That's not to mean that if you are not giving your manager of agent commissions that he will forget about you.
 Far from it.
 But just remember that when that BIG audition comes up, and the choice is between the talent that has not booked and the talent that has booked numerous jobs, the audition will go to the booking talent.
 Why?
 Because in the business, professionals have to go with the hot hand.
 We have to make the money.
 The non-booking talent probably will get the lower paying auditions until they prove that they can book.
 Once they start to book, then they will move up the ladder.

 So DON'T, WHATEVER YOU DO, try to hide any commissions from your manager or agent You may think that you are saving a little money, but in the end it may come back to haunt you and actually cost you even more money.

 This may happen in several ways.
 First, if he or she finds out, the trust will be lost forever, and everything you do will be scrutinized.
 Second, the more money you give your manager and agent, the more you will be pushed.
 (See above.)
 That is the way the entertainment industry runs, and you need to know that up front.

 We at A1 Talent! want you to succeed and to be the best that you can.
 You can help us by being honest financially and pushing to make yourself the best entertainer that you can.
 Therefore, you can make money, we can make money, and in turn we can help others make money, so we can all feed our families.

-If you're seriously ready to join the BEST, fill in your information below.
-Come join us at A1 Talent Success!
+If you're seriously ready to join the BEST, call or text us at (833)218-2536 or fill in your information below.
+Come join us at A1 Superstars!
 We'd love to include you in our family of successful athletes and entertainers!

 You must be at least 18 years of age to begin service.
 If talent is 17 or under, get parent's permission first before filling out form.